hotosm/toolbox/content/pages/digitization-and-editing/organized_OSM_editing.md

 1. Project Documentation on the [OSM Wiki](https://wiki.openstreetmap.org/wiki/Organised_Editing/Activities/Humanitarian_OpenStreetMap_Team):
-    1. Organisation and contact info
+    * Organisation and contact info
-        a. description and link to organization
+        * description and link to organization
-        b. a way to contact the project manager or team
+        * a way to contact the project manager or team
-    2. Project details
+    * Project details
-        a. _the goal and purpose of the activity_
+        * _the goal and purpose of the activity_
-        b. _the timeframe for the activity_
+        * _the timeframe for the activity_
-        c. _any non-standard tools and data sources used, and their usage conditions_
+        * _any non-standard tools and data sources used, and their usage conditions_
-        d. _links where the community can access any non-standard tools or data sources_
+        * _links where the community can access any non-standard tools or data sources_
-    3. Standard changeset comment
+    * Standard changeset comment
-        a. specific hashtag for tracking
+        * specific hashtag for tracking
-        b. link to related organized editing activity
+        * link to related organized editing activity
-    4. Team information
+    * Team information
-        a. the accounts of participating persons _that wish to be identified_, with any details they wish to include
+        * the accounts of participating persons _that wish to be identified_, with any details they wish to include
-        b. _if participants will receive training material or written instructions, a copy of, or link to, these materials_
+        * _if participants will receive training material or written instructions, a copy of, or link to, these materials_
             1. links to organized editing organization(s) and activity(ies) on user profile
             2. sufficient training for project (i.e. local tagging schemas, etc.)
-        c. _if the success or performance of participants will be measured in any way, a description of the metrics used for this_
+        * _if the success or performance of participants will be measured in any way, a description of the metrics used for this_
 2. Project Execution and Follow-up
     5. Communication with the local community
         a.
 2 week notice for non-emergency projects, open forum/mailing list